isomerpages/nlb-biblioasia/_oct-to-dec-2013/In Cookery We Trust: The YWCA Cookery Book (1932–1964).md

 [^2]: The school is known today as St Margaret’s School.

-[^3]: The YWCA of the Straits Settlements and the Federated Malay States initially had its headquarters in Singapore but this seemed to have moved to Kuala Lumpur after the 1920s.&nbsp; [Women of Far East](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/singfreepressb19281217-1.2.98).
+[^3]: The YWCA of the Straits Settlements and the Federated Malay States initially had its headquarters in Singapore, but this seemed to have moved to Kuala Lumpur after the 1920s.
+[Women of Far East](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/singfreepressb19281217-1.2.98).
 (1928, December 17). _The Singapore Free Press and Mercantile Advertiser_, p.
 13. Retrieved from NewspaperSG.

 [^4]: Young Women's Christian Association of Singapore.
 (1969). [_Young Women’s Christian Association: YWCA_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=12437434) (p.
 17). \[Ephemera\].
 Singapore: Young Women’s Christian Association.
-(RCLOS 0404)
+(Call no.: RCLOS 0404)

 [^5]: [Feminine notes](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19081125-1.2.90).
 (1908, November 25). _The Straits Times_, p.
 10. Retrieved from NewspaperSG.